p-i-z/Diffeology-Archives/Papers/2021-Quasifolds-Diffeology-and-Noncommutative-Geometry/README.md

 ## Significance of the Paper

 This paper extends the structural bridge between **Noncommutative Geometry** and **Diffeology** established in the previous work on orbifolds to the more general class of **quasifolds**.
-Quasifolds, locally modeled on quotients $\RR^n/\Gamma$ where $\Gamma$ is a countable (possibly infinite) subgroup of the affine group, include fundamental examples like the irrational torus.
+Quasifolds, locally modeled on quotients $\mathbf{R}^n/\Gamma$ where $\Gamma$ is a countable (possibly infinite) subgroup of the affine group, include fundamental examples like the irrational torus.

 Key contributions include:
 1.  **Quasifolds as Diffeologies:** Formal identification of quasifolds as a subcategory of diffeological spaces, clarifying the nature of smooth maps between them (which may not always lift equivariantly).
 2.  **The Structure Groupoid:** Generalization of the structure groupoid construction to quasifolds, handling the technical challenges of dense orbits and infinite structure groups.
 3.  **Morita Equivalence:** Proof that different atlases of a quasifold yield MRW-equivalent groupoids and thus **Morita equivalent** associated C*-algebras.

-This work completes the picture for a broad class of singular spaces, showing that the diffeological invariant (the structure groupoid) perfectly captures the noncommutative invariant (the Morita class of the algebra), providing a rigorous geometric foundation for the study of spaces like the irrational torus and the $\QQ$-circle.
+This work completes the picture for a broad class of singular spaces, showing that the diffeological invariant (the structure groupoid) perfectly captures the noncommutative invariant (the Morita class of the algebra), providing a rigorous geometric foundation for the study of spaces like the irrational torus and the $\mathbf{Q}$-circle.

 ## Files in this Directory